4lexvav/deployer/README.md

 # Deployer

-This script can used to deploy docker images on your server.
+This script can be used to deploy docker images on your server.

 Usage
 ---